-It doesn’t matter how pretty or cool an interface looks if it has poor usability and users get lost or can’t find what they need.
-The business goals will suffer greatly and the whole experience will fall short of what it was designed to achieve.
+Designing only in high-fidelity is way too time-consuming, not the best practice for an agile workflow, and it also gets you way too attached to your designs.
+Unfortunately, it does not matter how cool an interface looks if it has poor usability that causes your users to get lost.
+If your design isn’t usable, your business goals will suffer greatly and your whole experience will fall short of what it was designed to achieve.

-What is a UX flowchart?
+What is a UX website flowchart?

 - Help UX designers understand and analyze the sequence of the screens that they need to create based on specific user task flows, context, and intent.

-- Aid in interface interaction and backend functionality discussions as well as documentation of the design hand-off process with developers.
+- Aid in interface interaction and backend functionality discussions, as well as documentation of the design hand-off process with developers.

 In this step, define the scenario and use case for your potential user with a specific goal.
 We should define who our main type of user is, what needs and frustrations they have, and what behavior patterns you can observe that give you insights into their expectations.

 Step 2: Turn user goals into task flows